abbikadabbi/hello-world/README.md

 # hello-world

+Some kind of repository.

+I'm Schmabbi.
-I'm Schmabbi and I like sloths, science and, seafoam green.
+I like sloths, science and, seafoam green.
 Make it so.